MBTIKeeper

 At the core of the ISTJ pattern is a cognitive architecture built on Introverted Sensing (Si) as the dominant function, supported by Extraverted Thinking (Te) as the auxiliary.
-This combination produces individuals who tend to accumulate a rich internal library of concrete experiences and established facts, then organize that knowledge into efficient, logical systems.
+This combination produces individuals who accumulate a rich internal library of concrete experiences and established facts, then organize that knowledge into efficient, logical systems.
 Lenore Thomson (1998) describes this pairing as one that creates a "bedrock of reliable experience" upon which ISTJs construct their understanding of how the world should operate.
 Carl Jung's (1921/1971) original formulation of the introverted sensing type emphasizes this deep engagement with subjective sensory impressions, noting that such individuals experience the external world through a lens of accumulated internal data rather than through raw, immediate perception.

 ISTJs are frequently described in the literature as the institutional backbone of organizations and communities.
 Their preference for clear hierarchies, documented procedures, and measurable outcomes makes them natural stewards of systems that require consistency and accountability.
 The MBTI Manual (Myers et al., 2003) reports that ISTJs are overrepresented in fields such as management, administration, law enforcement, and accounting, where reliability and attention to detail are essential.
 Erford and Zhang (2025) note that across longitudinal studies, individuals consistently typed as ISTJ demonstrate stable preferences for structured environments and factual accuracy.